rhinocerose/eurorack-ForgeSeries/firmware-CLK/Manual.md

 ### Global Play/Stop

-1. Press the play/stop button to pause or resume all outputs when the PLAY/STOP word is underlined.
+1. Press the play/stop button to stop or resume all outputs when the PLAY/STOP word is underlined.

 ### Output clock division/multiplication